zirreal/superfriends-app/README.md

 - yup
 - date-fns

-## Login using this info or create a new account. 😊
+### sign in using this info or create a new account: 😊
-- data:
-  email: brayny@tower.com
+  - email: brainy@tower.com
-  password: brainy
+  - password: brainy

 ---